prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns ``null`` if a LineString or a Point is empty or ``null``.

+.. function:: line_interpolate_point(LineString, double) -> Geometry

+    Returns the Point on the LineString at a fractional distance given by the double argument.
+Throws an exception if the distance is not between 0 and 1.

+    Returns an empty Point if the LineString is empty.
+Returns ``null`` if either the LineString or double is null.

 .. function:: geometry_invalid_reason(Geometry) -> varchar

     Returns the reason for why the input geometry is not valid.